Magnetic monopole is photon: Photon propagator and quantum photon propagator

 Then we may write $W(z_0,z)$ in the following form:

-Let us fix $z_1$ with $z$ such that $|z-z_1|=n_e^2 >1$ for some integer $n_e $; and we let $z$ be a point on a path of connecting $z_0$ and $z_1$ and then a closed loop is formed with $z$ as the starting and ending point (This loop can just be the photon-loop of the electron in this electromagnetic interaction by this photon propagator (\ref{graviton6})).
-Then (\ref{graviton6}) has a factor $e_0^2\log \frac{r_1}{n_e^2}$ ( where $r_1=|z_1-z_0|$ is restricted such that $r_1\leq |z-z_1|=n_e^2$) which is the fundamental solution of the two dimensional Laplace equation and is analogous to the fundamental solution $\frac{e^2}{r}$ ( where $e:=e_0 n_e$ denotes the observed (renormalized) electric charge and $r$ denotes the three dimensional distance) of the three dimensional Laplace equation for the Coulomb's law.
-Thus the operator $W(z_0,z)=W(z_0,z_1)W(z_1,z)$ in (\ref{graviton6}) can be regarded as the quantum photon propagator propagating from $z_0$ to $z$.
+Let us fix $z_1$ with $z$ such that: for some positive integer $n_e $ such that $r_1\leq n_e^2$; and we let $z$ be a point on a path of connecting $z_0$ and $z_1$ and then a closed loop is formed with $z$ as the starting and ending point.
+(This loop can just be the photon-loop of the electron in this electromagnetic interaction by this photon propagator (\ref{graviton6}).)
+Then (\ref{graviton6}) has a factor $e_0^2\log \frac{r_1}{n_e^2}$ which is the fundamental solution of the two dimensional Laplace equation and is analogous to the fundamental solution $\frac{e^2}{r}$ (where $e\,{:=}\,e_0 n_e$ denotes the observed (renormalized) electric charge and $r$ denotes the three dimensional distance) of the three dimensional Laplace equation for the Coulomb's law.
+Thus the operator $W(z_0,z)\,{=}\,W(z_0,z_1)W(z_1,z)$ in (\ref{graviton6}) can be regarded as the quantum photon propagator propagating from $z_0$ to $z$.

 We remark that when there are many photons we may introduce the space variable $x$ via the Lorentz metric $ds^2=dt^2-dx^2$ as a statistical variable to obtain the Coulomb's law $\frac{e^2}{r}$ from the fundamental solution $e_0^2\log \frac{r_1}{n_e^2}$ as a statistical law for electricity (We shall give such a space-time statistics later).